Skip to content

 Malvern Prep baseball has played in every PAISAA state championship since 2012.Read moreSteven M. Falk / For The Inquirer

-“Kids in this area are playing all year around now, and my brother started for two years for Malvern Prep when Ben Davis [Tague’s father and second overall pick in the 1995 MLB draft] was here, and my brother tells people he doesn’t know if he would even make the team today,” Malvern Prep legendary coach Freddy Hilliard said.
+“Kids in this area are playing all year round now, and my brother started for two years for Malvern Prep when Ben Davis [Tague’s father and second overall pick in the 1995 MLB draft] was here, and my brother tells people he doesn’t know if he would even make the team today,” legendary Malvern Prep coach Freddy Hilliard said.
 “Kids are so much more advanced today.
 They play more baseball than we ever did.
 Growing in the late-1990s, the weight room wasn’t a thing.
 It is today.
 Combine that with travel ball and fall ball, individual coaching at a younger level, it’s a big part of why baseball has grown in this area.”

 Brady Guzzie, Conwell-Egan’s 6-foot-2, 185-pound junior left-handed pitcher and hitter, is considered by area coaches and scouts to be the best prospect in the state.
-Guzzie is already committed to Virginia.
+Guzzie is committed to Virginia.

-“Brady is so good, it’s ridiculous, with command over all four of his pitches,” said Conwell-Egan coach Jeff Manto, a former Bristol High star and Temple Hall of Famer who played professional baseball for 10 years.
+“Brady is so good it’s ridiculous, with command over all four of his pitches,” said Conwell-Egan coach Jeff Manto, a former Bristol High School star and Temple Hall of Famer who played professional baseball for 10 years.
 “Brady is so good that he may not get to Virginia.
 He’s that good, sitting at 89, 90 mph.
 This time next year, he can be up at around 93, 94 mph.
 Brady is an absolute pitcher.
 He threw 70 pitches during his Perfect Game outing, with 54 strikes.
-His change-up is filthy.”
+His changeup is filthy.”

 Here is a look at the top 10 teams to know in the area: